 Jerkass: Both title characters.
 There's Tod, who hangs around by the hunter's dogs and taunts them while they're chained.
-When one finally gets loose and chases him, he kills it.
-And Copper, whose jealously toward Chief makes him so hateful of the dog that he's happy when Chief is killed by Tod.
+When Chief finally gets loose and chases Tod, he kills the dog by leading it into a trap via a train.
+And Copper, whose jealously toward Chief makes him so hateful of the dog that he's happy when Chief is killed by the fox.

 Kick The Fox: The hunter kills at least two of Tod's mates and at least two litters of Tod's kits.